workingDog/stixtoneolib/conversion.md

 SDO objects have a number of internal constituent data types, for example all have a list of common properties that include a possible external reference object.
-A node plus an embedded relation are created for each of these constituent data types.
-A random ID string is generated for each of these and a relation is created from the parent SDO to that data type node with the generated random ID.
+A node plus an embedded relation are created for each constituent data types.
+A random ID string is generated for each and a relation is created from the parent
+SDO to that data type node with the generated random ID.
 When an array of such data types is present an array of random ID strings is generated.